lucacros/2324_Projet2A_PedaleGuitare/Gain.md

 > [!WARNING]
 > Please note that the implementation of the code requires careful attention to be paid to the types of values.
 The audio IN/OUT signal is an integer, but the gain will be a float

+Then all we have to do is implement a program which applies the multiplication between the input signal and the gain to the output signal before